 Yes.
 To enter Colombia you must present documentation of a negative Covid-19 test.

-In addition to documentation that you have a negative PCR test, you’ll also need to complete a screening form for Migración Colombia, download the official tracking app from the Colombian government, and follow all local rules related to biosafety.
+Despite the ending of the negative test requirement to enter Colombia, there are still several travel requirements for Colombia.
+You’ll need to complete a screening form for Migración Colombia, download the official tracking app from the Colombian government, and follow all local rules related to biosafety.
 Here is a quick rundown of each.

 Migración Colombia Form